Tulsa Home Insurance — Coverage Built for the Storm Belt

 What Tulsa Homeowners Need to Know in 2026

-Standard Deductibles: Most Tulsa policies carry a 2% wind and hail deductible — $7,000 on a $350,000 home — before the carrier pays a dollar.
+Standard Deductibles: Many Tulsa policies carry a 2% wind and hail deductible — $8,000 on a $400,000 home — before the carrier pays a dollar.

-Roof Valuation: Many carriers cap asphalt eligibility at 15 years and settle older roofs on Actual Cash Value (ACV), deducting depreciation before the deductible is applied.
+Roof Valuation: Many carriers cap asphalt eligibility at 15 years and settle older roofs on Actual Cash Value (ACV), deducting depreciation before the deductible is applied, leaving insurance companies paying a fraction of what a new roof costs.

 Cosmetic Exclusions: Increasingly common across the metro — removes coverage for visible surface damage even when the storm is covered.